 Kindful's Donation Plugin is the easiest way to accept donations anywhere - and to have those donations automatically flow into your Kindful account.

-Instructions to add the Donation Plugin to your Wordpress website follow.
+The instructions below walk through adding the Donation Plugin to your Wordpress website.

 Part 2: Wordpress Plugin for embedding code